Voya Financial to present at t - GuruFocus.com

-Voya Financial, Inc. (NYSE: VOYA), today announced that Rodney O. Martin, Jr., executive chairman; Heather Lavallee, chief executive officer; and Michael Katz, executive vice president, finance, are scheduled to participate in the 2023 Credit Suisse Financial Services Forum on Monday, Feb.
-13 at approximately 3:30 p.m.
+Voya Financial, Inc. (NYSE: VOYA), today announced that Heather Lavallee, chief executive officer; Don Templin, chief financial officer; and Michael Katz, executive vice president, finance, are scheduled to participate in the Bank of America Insurance Conference on Tuesday, Feb.
+14 at approximately 2:30 p.m.
 ET.

 About Voya Financial®